-Build your own barbecue restaurant or southern roadside diner with all the fixins’ and sides.
-Think crispy potato wedges, fried onion rings, and fall-off-the-bone ribs--Ibérico style.
+Build your own southern barbecue stand with all the fixins’ and sides.
+Think crispy potato wedge french fries, fried onion rings, and fall-off-the-bone ribs--Ibérico style.
 It's the ultimate barbecue feast.

 - 28-35 oz.
 Campo Grande St. Louis Ribs